robsimmons/dusa/README.md

     (a  + c' + d') * (b' + c' + d ) *
     (a' + b  + c') * (a' + b' + c )

-We can ask Dusa to solve this problem by negating all the OR-ed together clauses and making them `#forbid` constraints — needing one of the literals in the clause to hold is the same as needing all of their negations to hold.
+We can ask Dusa to solve this problem by negating each the OR-ed together clauses and making each one a `#forbid` constraint.
+(Needing one of the literals in the clause to hold is the same as needing all of their negations to hold.)

     a is { true, false }.
     b is { true, false }.
     c is { true, false }.
     d is { true, false }.

     #forbid a is true,  b is false, c is false.
     #forbid a is false, c is false, c is false.
     #forbid a is false, c is false, d is true.
     #forbid a is false, c is true,  d is false.
     #forbid a is false, c is true,  d is true.
     #forbid b is true,  c is true,  d is false.
     #forbid a is true,  b is false, c is true.
     #forbid a is true,  b is true,  c is false.

 # Language definition